CtrlK

 Progressive Disclosure

-The content is well-structured with clear section headers and logical progression, but it's a monolithic document (~400+ lines) with no references to external files for detailed subtopics.
-The cache mechanics, RSC boundary rules, and migration sections could be split into separate reference files to keep the main skill leaner.
+The content is well-structured with clear section headers and logical progression, but it's a monolithic document that could benefit from splitting detailed sections (cache mechanics, RSC boundary rules, migration guide) into separate referenced files.
+No external file references are used despite the document's substantial length.

 2 / 3